YaraPrins/iot/README.md

     * [Connecting the board](https://github.com/YaraPrins/iot#-connecting-the-board)
     * [Uploading the code](https://github.com/YaraPrins/iot#-uploading-the-code)

-# Assignment 1 - Arduino, NodeMCU & Adafruit IO Colorpicker
+# Manual 1 - Arduino, NodeMCU & Adafruit IO Colorpicker

 ## 🍉 Adafruit IO
 Adafruit IO is a library for Arduino, used with Internet of Things.
 With this library you can put sensordata online (with help of the MQTT protocol) in a "feed", where you can use your actuators through the web.